Rational curves and Seshadri constants on Enriques surfaces: Rational curves on Enriques surfaces

 \begin{prop} Let $(S,L)$ be a general member of a component of the moduli space of polarized Enriques surfaces.
 If $L$ is not $2$-divisible in $\Num(S)$, then $|L|$ contains no rational curves. \end{prop}

 \begin{proof} Let $X$ be as in \S \ref{sec:fl}.
-By Theorem \ref{thm:deform} there is a flat family $f: \XX \to \DD$ and a line bundle $\L$ on $\XX$ such that \begin{itemize} \item $S$ is a general fiber of $\pi$ and $\L|_S=L$; \item $f^{-1}(0)=X$. \end{itemize} Moreover, it is proved in \cite[\S 7]{cdgk} that under the hypothesis that $L$ is not $2$-divisible in $\Num(S)$, one can make sure that $\L|_{R} \cdot \f$ is odd.
+By Theorem \ref{thm:deform} there is a flat family $f: \XX \to \DD$ and a line bundle $\L$ on $\XX$ such that \begin{itemize} \item $S$ is a general fiber of $f$ and $\L|_S=L$; \item $f^{-1}(0)=X$. \end{itemize} Moreover, it is proved in \cite[\S 7]{cdgk} that under the hypothesis that $L$ is not $2$-divisible in $\Num(S)$, one can make sure that $\L|_{R} \cdot \f$ is odd.
 It follows that $\L|_{R}(aT) \cdot \f$ is odd for any $a \in \ZZ$.
 Therefore, all curves in any linear system $|\L|_{R}(aT)|$ dominate $E$ under the projection $\pi:R \to E$.
-Therefore, they cannot contain rational curves.
+Therefore, they contain some component with positive geometric genus.
 Thus, the limit linear systems of $|L|$ as $S$ specializes to $\mathfrak{X}_0$ contain no curves whose components are all rational.
 Hence, $|L|$ cannot contain rational curves. \end{proof}

 \begin{prop} Let $S$ be a general Enriques surface.
 Then any primitive effective isotropic divisor is smooth and irreducible. \end{prop}

 \begin{proof} Let $\E_{3,1}$ denote the irreducible component of the moduli space of polarized Enriques surfaces of genus $3$ parametrizing isomorphism classes of pairs $(S,H)$ such that $S$ is an Enriques surface and $H \in \Pic S$ is ample with $p_a(H)=3$ (equivalently, $H^2=4$) and $\phi(H)=1$.
 The fact that such pairs form an irreducible component has probably been known to experts for a long time; in the language of Theorem \ref{thm:mainmod} this follows since any such $H$ has a fundamental presentation \eqref{eq:fundpres} of the form $H \sim 2E_1+E_2$ (see, e.g., \cite{cd}, \cite[Lemma 4.18]{cdgk1} or \cite[Ex. ``Case $\phi_1=1$'', p.
 133]{kn-JMPA}).
 Denoting by $E_1'$ the only member of $|E_1+K_S|$, the only two isotropic divisors computing $\phi(H)$ are $E_1$ and $E'_1$.